manticoresoftware/manticoresearch/manual/Searching/Grouping.md

 <!-- example sort1 -->
 ##### Sorting groups
-By default the groups are not sorted and the next thing you normally want to do is to order them by something.
-For example the field you are grouping by:
+By default, groups are not sorted, and the next thing you typically want to do is order them by something, like the field you're grouping by:

 <!-- intro -->
 ##### Example: